TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 (Section:ComplexEV)=

-# Complex Eigenvalues and Eigenvectors
+# Complex eigenvalues and eigenvectors

 In the previous sections we hinted at the possibility to allow eigenvalues to be complex numbers.
-For an $n\times n$ matrix $A$ the eigenvalues are the zeros of the characteristic polynomial $p_A(\lambda)$ of $A$.
+For an $n\times n$-matrix $A$ the eigenvalues are the zeros of the characteristic polynomial $p_A(\lambda)$ of $A$.
 Even if the matrix is real, these zeros may be complex.
 We start with an example to explore this until now unknown territory.

 ::::{prf:example}
 :label: Ex:ComplexEV:FirstExample